mturk/svcbatch/README.md

   first one will be used as **batchfile** and rest will be used as additional **argument** send to the **batchfile**.

+  In case **batchfile** name is **NUL** service will create event object with the name `Local\se-%SVCBATCH_SERVICE_UUID%`.
+  Applications started from the service batch file can open that event and use it as wait signal which will be signaled on service stop.
+  Check [sservice](../test/sservice) for how to write a client application that can use this IPC mechanism.

 * **-q**